m-whitson/snake/README.md

 4) Changes in width, height, or scale in the main method do not translate to a new game.
 5) The snake starts moving right as soon as the game as launched, it would be better to wait for the user to input a direction.

+7/29:
+I fixed issue 1 by adding the head to the body before removing a cell from the tail.
+This makes the snake actually be the right size.
+The counter wasn't inaccurate, the moveForward() method was incorrect.
+I'm not sure the contains() method in Snake actually overrode contains() correctly, so I rewrote it to containsCell(Cell c).
+The tests still pass, but it is difficult to directly test newFood().
+I close the previous window by adding this.dispose() to the gameOver() method in CanvasView.
+Changes are now translated to the new game by calling this.model.getWidth(), this.model.getHeight(), and this.scale.
+I added a private boolean started to SnakeModelImpl.
+Then I added a void method start() to IViewModel, which is called as soon as an arrow key is pressed in Field. moveForward() isn't called until started is true.
+I also changed the snake constructor so that heading is initialized to null, so the first move can be in any direction.